rocky-linux/documentation/docs/guides/proxies/pound.md

 Again, we are going to add the `ssh` service to our "trusted" zone, with the essentially the same commands we used for our pound server.
 Then we are going to add a zone called "balance" that we will use for the remaining `http` and `https`, and set the source IPs to that of the load balancer.
 Are you having fun yet?

-To be quick, let's use all of those commands tht we used for the "trusted" zone in a single set of commands:
+To be quick, let's use all of those commands that we used for the "trusted" zone in a single set of commands:

 ```
 firewall-cmd --zone=trusted --add-source=192.168.1.0/24 --permanent